 Driving Without Insurance Attorneys Passaic County, NJ

 A valid auto insurance policy is required in order to legally operate a motor vehicle in the state of New Jersey.
-Driving without insurance can be a serious charge, resulting in up to a two year driver’s license suspension and even jail time for repeat offenders.
-However, there are a handful of circumstances which may legally excuse driving uninsured as well as situations which may reduce or eliminate the penalties associated with driving without insurance.
+Driving without insurance can be a serious charge, resulting in up to a two-year driver’s license suspension and even jail time for repeat offenders.
+However, there are a handful of circumstances that may legally excuse driving uninsured as well as situations that may reduce or eliminate the penalties associated with driving without insurance.

 Call our office for a free and confidential consultation concerning your driving without insurance charges and find out how we can best serve your unique needs.